+- Create a personal integrated plan for post-graduation that articulates choices related to:

+- o career

+- o education

+- o finances

-- Create a personal integrated plan for post-graduation that articulates choices related to: - career - education - finances - health and well being - Engage in, evaluate, and reflect on employment, career exploration and/or volunteer opportunities (30 hours or more) and their role in career, education, and life planning. - Design, assemble and present a Capstone Project to an audience that demonstrates personal learning and achievement (in and out of school), growth in the core competencies and reflection on their post-graduation plan.
+- health and well being

+- Engage in, evaluate, and reflect on employment, career exploration and/or volunteer opportunities (30 hours or more) and their role in career, education, and life planning.

+- Design, assemble and present a Capstone Project to an audience that demonstrates personal learning and achievement (in and out of school), growth in the core competencies and reflection on their post-graduation plan.